 a lie detector test administered to a woman by an investigator.

-One type of question you may encounter is called a “control question.”
-These questions are designed to establish a baseline for your physiological responses.
+One type you may encounter is called a “control question.”
+These are designed to establish a comparison (baseline) for your physiological responses.
 Control questions may be something like, “Have you ever lied to get out of trouble?” or “Have you ever taken something that didn’t belong to you?”
-These questions are meant to be somewhat ambiguous, and most people have probably done something similar in their lives.
-The idea is that your body’s response to these questions will be similar to your response to other questions, so the examiner can tell when you are lying or telling the truth.
+They are meant to be somewhat ambiguous, and most people have probably done something similar in their lives.
+The idea is that your body’s response to these should be similar to your response when actually lying, so the examiner can tell when you are dishonest or telling the truth.

-Another type of question is called a “relevant question.”
-These are the questions that are directly related to the matter being investigated.
+Another type is called a “relevant question.”
+These are directly related to the matter being investigated.
 For example, if you are applying for a job as a border patrol agent, you may be asked questions like, “Have you ever knowingly hired an illegal immigrant?” or “Have you ever smuggled drugs across the border?”
-These questions are more specific than control questions and are meant to determine if you have any relevant knowledge or experience that might make you a risk to national security.
+They are more specific than control questions and are meant to determine if you have any relevant knowledge or experience that might make you a risk to national security.

 Finally, you may encounter “irrelevant questions.”
-These are questions that are not related to the matter being investigated but are included to also establish a baseline for your physiological responses.
+These are not at all related to the matter being investigated but are included to also establish a baseline for your physiological responses.
 Irrelevant questions may be something like, “Is today Tuesday?” or “Do you have a dog?”
-These questions are meant to be easy to answer truthfully and to give the examiner a sense of what your physiological responses look like when you are telling the truth.
+They are meant to be easy to answer truthfully and to give the examiner a sense of what your responses look like when you are not nervous at all.

 Question topics typically include:

-1. Questions about personal history, such as employment history and drug use.
+1. Personal history, such as employment history and drug use.

-2. Questions about criminal activity, such as theft or fraud.
+2. Criminal activity, such as theft or fraud.

-4. Questions about previous involvement with law enforcement or security agencies.
+4. Previous involvement with law enforcement or security agencies.

-It’s important to note that the questions you will be asked during the CBP polygraph will vary depending on the job you are applying for and the specific matter being investigated.
-The examples given here are just meant to provide a general idea of the types of questions you may encounter.
+The questions during the polygraph will vary depending on the job you are applying for and the specific matter being examined.
+The examples given here are just meant to provide a general idea of the types you may encounter.
 It’s also worth noting that the examiner will likely ask follow-up questions to clarify your responses.

 Duration of the test

-The duration of the test can vary depending on the type of position being applied for and the complexity of the questions being asked.
-Typically, a polygraph exam for a CBP applicant can take anywhere from 2-4 hours, but it’s important to note that some exams may last longer.
+The length can vary depending on the type of position being applied for and the complexity of the questions asked.
+Typically, a polygraph exam for a CBP position can take anywhere from 2-4 hours, but some may last longer.

-The actual polygraph test can take between 60 and 90 minutes to complete, although the examiner might ask a series of questions multiple times to ensure accuracy and that the results are consistent.
-In addition, the examiner may need to clarify or follow up on certain answers, which can extend the duration of the exam.
+The actual polygraph assessment can take between 60 and 90 minutes to complete; the examiner might ask a series of questions multiple times to ensure accuracy and that the results are consistent.
+In addition, he may need to clarify or follow up on certain answers, which can extend the duration of the exam.

 How to prepare for the CBP polygraph